 “So you are local!”
 Kari blurts quickly, as if she does not seem to belong there.

 “Sort of, but I have been in Canada only for a few months.”

-A long silence; she grabbed the baby who was eager to wander around, “There are no jobs in accounting in Brampton area!”
+A long silence; the baby starts to suckle on the bottle nipple, “There are no jobs in accounting in Brampton area!”

-“This sucks man,” the guy with construction worker’s shoes said, as he waked away from the counter.
+“This sucks man,” the guy with work boots shouts, as he walks away from the counter.
 He obviously did not like the news, whatever the lady at the counter said.

-“It was nice to meet you, I have to go,” Jassi said.
+“It was nice to meet you, I have to go,” Jassi said to Kari.

 “Why?
-Don’t you want to meet the adviser; your turn should be coming up in 10-15 minutes?”
-Jassi had already walked out, even before Kari could finish her sentence.
+Don’t you want to meet the adviser; your turn should be coming up in 10-15 minutes….”
+Jassi has already walked out, before Kari could finish her sentence.
 Continue reading